UP TO PART I COMMENTS

 ------>

 And finally we take one last look at the flow of charge in the base wire.
 Even though it's really the *voltage* between base and emitter which controls the transistor, we don't ignore the base-wire's current entirely.
 It has an important use.
-Just by coincidence the tiny base/emitter current is proportional to the large collector/emitter current.
+Just by coincidence, the tiny base/emitter current is proportional to the large collector/emitter current.
 So if we know the value of flowing charge in the base wire, we can multiply its value by this "Current Gain" factor, and then figure out just what the charge-flow in the Collector wire should be.
 The transistor ACTS as if it is amplifying current.
 But it's really using a small change in *voltage* to create a large change in current.
 (It's more than just coincidence that the charge flowing in the Base and Collector are proportional.
 In fact, both flows are controlled by the Base/Emitter voltage, which controls the thickness of the Emitter's depletion layer.)
 The Collector current is large because the Emitter's thin depletion layer lets huge amounts of electrons escape up into the Collector region.
 The current in the Base wire is small because only a few electrons are needed in order to change the BE voltage and the thickness of the Emitter's depletion zone.

 A voltage in one place controls a flow of charge in another.
 This fact even determines the name of the entire device.
-Changing a voltage causes a change in current, so the device behaves somewhat like a RESISTOR.
+Changing a voltage causes a change in current, so the device behaves somewhat like a resistor.
 But the voltage that controls the current is on an entirely different wire.
-It's as if the effects of the voltage are TRANSFERRED from the Base side of the circuit to the Collector side.
+It's as if the effects of the voltage are transferred from the Base side of the circuit to the Collector side.
 Transfer resistor.
 Transistor.

 16. BASE VOLTAGE CONTROLS COLLECTOR CURRENT.